pybuilder/pybuilder.github.io/documentation/index.md

 ### Building Python Projects

-Among the capabilities that you can use out of the box when applying *pybuilder* to your project, you get:
+Among the capabilities which can be used out of the box when applying *pybuilder* to your project, you get:
 * Automatic execution of unit and integration tests on every build
 * Automatic analysis of the code coverage
 * Automatic execution of analysis tools, such as